Redeem-Grimm-Satoshi/CRMS/README.md

 docker run -p 8080:8080 crms:latest
 ```

-NB: Can be deployed to Heroku and Other cloud providers
+NB: Can be deployed to Heroku and Other cloud providers for free